raverkamp/plsql-code-coverage/readme.txt

 build-plsqlcodecoverage.xml.

 On windows you need an ant installation and you have to set JAVA_HOME correctly.
-I do this in a configuration script which has these contents on my machine:
+I do this with a configuration script which has these contents on my machine:

 set java_home=C:\Program Files\Java\jdk1.8.0_25